While my theological epistemology is multifaceted and nuanced, I will outline a brief account of how I form theology.

 4. Pulling these threads together, we have Jesus, who is the Truth, giving us right instruction on how the entire Bible is to be seen, and therefore how to be used in forming theology

 Given all of this, we now have an account of the meta-narrative of the cosmos that can help us discern how to theologise.
 The writers of the earliest letters take the Hebrew Scriptures as a story pointing to Jesus—His life, death, resurrection, ascension, and promised return—and weave them together to address ethical and theological concerns as they arise within the community.
 In doing so, they model a way of doing theology for us.
 They view the early Scriptures as a story that culminates in Jesus—with His life, death, and resurrection becoming the fulcrum point—and that then projects forward to New Creation.
 This framework gives these writers the freedom to reflect on the past, always fixated on Jesus, while keeping a keen eye on the future.
 It’s like discovering a new Shakespeare play that features William Shakespeare as a character, but with the final act missing, yet there are scribbled notes on how the play should end.
 Taking the early acts into account, you don’t repeat them when the missing act is performed, but you also don’t ignore either the character of William Shakespeare or the scribbled notes on the ending.
 Instead, you incorporate the story that has already been told, paying crucial attention to the fulcrum point of Shakespeare’s story arc, work towards the ending, which frees you to faithfully improvise as the final act is acted out towards its ends.
 In the same way, the writers of the New Testament ‘perform’ the final act in their own contexts as they address ethical and theological concerns in light of what they know about the overarching story of Scripture.
-Similarly, we do this when we address the ethical concerns of our own time & location, scripture-as-a-story-with-Jesus-front-and-centre as the framework through which we explore emerging topics.
+So now, we do this when we address the ethical concerns of our own time & location, scripture-as-a-story-with-Jesus-front-and-centre as the framework through which we explore emerging topics.

 Much has changed throughout history, and we’ve made many discoveries (though this certainly isn’t a posture towards history that sees the past as ‘outdated’, with us as ‘progressed’).
 The world now is vastly different from the first century (and even the Scriptures themselves might allow for some metaphysical speculation, as previously discussed).
-Therefore, as topics arise, I apply this framework of theological/ethical improvisation.
-It’s neither ‘anything goes,’ nor is it a rigid, formulaic approach to topics .
-Instead, we seek to discern what is right in light of the earlier ‘acts,’ climaxing in Jesus, while honouring the theology of the New Testament and working towards the goals of New Creation.
-Topics then become a conversation about how to be faithful in the here and now, but the conversation partners are not all on equal footing.
-Instead, It’s like the relationship between a parent and an adult child: the parent represents the meta-narrative, and the topic is like the adult child.
-The rich dialogue between them is mature, taking seriously the considerations of the other, with the meta-narrative leading, whilst seriously considering how topics from various disciplines (such as psychology, philosophy, politics, anthropology, science, and more) can help create a nuanced, deeper, and more refined understanding of the world in which we occupy as created and sustained by God.
+Therefore, as topics arise, I apply this framework of theological and ethical improvisation.
+It’s neither ‘anything goes,’ nor is it a rigid, formulaic approach to topics.
+Instead, we seek to discern what is right in light of the earlier ‘acts,’ climaxing in Jesus, while honouring the theology of the New Testament and working towards the goals of New Creation — all animated by the Spirit, with annotated directions provided by the creeds.

 5. Given that I stated that we can engage in other disciplines (yet like a parent to a child), how can this be?